ngadiyar93/ngadiyar93.github.io/Random.md

 #### Music
 I am deeply interested in the Indian classical music.
 I got the inclination from my mother and maternal family.
 My mother is a trained Hindustani-Violinist and has performed several concerts.
 My maternal grandfather plays the Violin, Flute, Sitar, and Tabla.
 He also makes flutes from bamboo.
 My uncle plays the Tabla.

-I started off training in Carnatic classical music at the age of 7 and continued until the age of 13.
-I then discontinued as my teacher re-located.
-However to this day, I listen to Indian classical music (Hindustani and Carnatic) when I work - I find it really soothing.
+I started off training in Carnatic classical music at the age of 7 and continued until the age of 12.
+To this day, I listen to Indian classical music (Hindustani and Carnatic) when I work - I find it really soothing.
 My favourite raga is the *Hamsadhwani*.
 I am somewhat deaf to rock, pop, metal and other forms of music :-)